oncomouse/ShawnaRoss.com/source/slides/dhum.html.md

 ## Locating Typeface: Collect Your Data

-* Capital A: concave stroke at hte top
+* Capital A: concave stroke at the top
 * Italic Capital E: viciously extreme serifs
 * Italic Lowercase F: slim and spare, no curl to it
 * Italic Lowercase H: stem is straight; looks like a _"b"_